freedomotic/fd-developer-manual/docs/source/rules/triggers.rst

 It performs check on the event carrying values and tags and assigning a meaningful and reusable name to this restriction.

-For example an event can be the notification of time for example 10 o'Clock; a trigger can respond to time events.
-Suppose if the time is between 7 and 13 o'Clock, you can name this trigger ``it's morning`` and reuse it to perform **reactions** like ``IF it's morning THEN turn off outdoor lights``.
+For example, an event can be the notification of time for example 10 o'Clock; a trigger can respond to time events.
+Suppose if the time is between 7 and 13 o'clock, you can name this trigger ``it's morning`` and reuse it to perform **reactions** like ``IF it's morning THEN turn off outdoor lights``.